aidan-le-beard/Website-GUI-Checkerboard-Canvas/README.md

 ### To execute on Windows:

-Download all files into a folder, and open index.html into a web browser such as Chrome.
+1) Download all files into a folder, and open index.html into a web browser such as Chrome.

+2) **Optional:** Change the board size by appending ?size=X to the end of the URL, where X is an integer greater than or equal to 6.